Conflux-Chain/conflux-rust/README.md

     The results will be saved in the `experiment_data/metrics/osdi23` directory.
 You can also tailor the evaluation by modifying compile features and script options.
 Refer to the guidance below for further information.

+Also you can customize the evaluation by compiling the node with different features and run the evaluation script with different options to suit your requirements.

 ## Compile Features